thedemonsid/personal-leetcode/README.md

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/your-username/personal-leetcode.git`
+2. Move to backend folder : `cd ./backend`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Start the development server: `npm start`
+4. Start the development server: `npm run dev`

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.